We want our passengers to feel safe on their tour - especially in times of corona.

 This video clip demonstrates how effective the permanent exchange of air in the bus is using air conditioning.

 We are only allowed to transport passengers if they are wearing a face covering.
-Passengers without face covering while be given one at the time of boarding.
+Only face masks of the following standards will be permitted on board our buses: FFP2, KN95 and N95 standard.

 All our buses are provided with hand sanitizer or contactless hand sanitizer dispensers.